Masks, face shields and face coverings are currently required statewide

 - For children under the age of twelve (12) though they are recommended for children over the age of two (2).

-Any place that is open to the public must also take steps to ensure goods and services are accessible to persons unable to wear a mask, face shield or face covering because of disability or medical condition.
-Businesses should be creative in how they accommodate individual customers with disabilities on a one-on-one basis while upholding the safety of their employees and other customers, and while working within their business’s needs and constraints.
+- Any place that is open to the public must also take steps to ensure goods and services are accessible to people unable to wear a mask, face shield, or face covering because of disability or medical condition.
+An individual who is unable to wear a face covering because of a disability or medical condition is entitled to certain reasonable accommodations, but that does not necessarily mean it will be the accommodation of the customer’s choice.
+Businesses should be creative in how they accommodate individual customers with disabilities on a one-on-one basis while upholding the safety of their employees and other customers and working within their business’s needs and constraints.

 - Modifications for Customers